What to Measure and How to Track the Most Important Sales Metrics

 They are also important for measuring at which stage of the process your leads are stagnant.

-From SQL to Opportunity, it will show you on average if your team is sending effective proposals that can actually become clients.
+From SQL to Opportunity, it shows you, on average, whether your team is sending effective proposals that can actually become clients.

 "Opportunity for New Customers", if your company does not have clear parameters to define what your forecast is, it will show if your salesperson's feeling is correct.

-If it does, it will show you if it's correct or some parameter needs to change.
+If it does, it will show you if it's correct or if some parameters need to be changed.

-So far, I've talked about the unimportance of effort KPIs in measuring process effectiveness and defining strategies.
+So far, I've discussed the unimportance of effort KPIs for measuring process effectiveness and defining strategies.
 But is it really advisable never to accompany them?

 The answer to this question is not that simple.
-It will depend a lot on the size of your sales operation, validation of the acquisition channels that your market supports, the manager's confidence level in the team, and also the maturity of your pre-sales and sellers.
+It will depend a lot on the size of your sales operation, the validation of the acquisition channels your market supports, the manager's confidence in the team, and the maturity of your pre-sales and sales teams.

 Size of your business operation

-Large teams (with over 50 salespeople).
+• Large teams (with over 50 salespeople).
 Itis necessary to track effort KPIs.
-With a lot of people on the team, and usually with a higher turnover, it is more difficult to create a strong connection with the entire sales team.
+With many people on the team and usually high turnover, it is more difficult to build strong connections with the entire sales team.

 But if the team is too big, it's practically impossible.
 At the same time, for the scaling process, it is necessary to have several well-defined routines so that the team can perform the work with quality.

-To track employees one by one is difficult, so effort KPIs will show you how much the team is working.
+Tracking employees one by one is difficult, so effort KPIs show how much the team is working.

-So, if you are the manager of a large company, always remember to review the effort KPIs to see how the team is doing in terms of activities, but mostly check your employees' results through productivity KPIs.
+So, if you are the manager of a large company, always remember to review the effort KPIs to see how the team is performing on activities, but mostly check your employees' results through productivity KPIs.

-The size of this team is not very big and, if the structure is organized, it is possible to have a middle management team, made up of coordinators and technical leaders who will individually monitor the productivity KPIs to see if the team's performance is adequate.
+The size of this team is not very large, and if the structure is well organized, it is possible to have a middle management team, made up of coordinators and technical leaders, who will individually monitor productivity KPIs to assess whether the team's performance is adequate.

-By the size of this team, we can infer that the company already has more money to invest in tools and solutions that will facilitate the monitoring of effort KPIs.
+Given the size of this team, we can infer that the company already has more money to invest in tools and solutions to facilitate the monitoring of effort KPIs.

 • Small teams (less than 10 salespeople).
-Do not need any tracking of effort KPIs.
+No need to track effort KPIs.

 A team of this size can easily be matched only by the volume of common KPIs.

-Also, putting together a robust and functional effort KPI framework is a lot of work.
-You need to have a very robust set of tools (I'll indicate some at the end of the text) and enough money to invest, if you want to monitor this data as well.
+Also, putting together a robust, functional KPI framework is a lot of work.
+You need a very robust set of tools (I'll indicate some at the end of the text) and enough money to invest in them, if you want to monitor this data as well.

 The investment hardly pays off in this scenario.